lauris71/sehle/tutorial/lesson-1.md

 - render state bookkeeping

 Starting engine initializes OpenGL and makes the context accessible to sehle resource objects.
-Although most objects can be created while the engine is stopped, the actual graphics data will not be built before it is started.
+Although most objects can be created while the engine is not running, the actual graphics data will not be built before it is started.

     SehleEngine *engine = sehle_engine_new();